zeekay/r2/README.md

    });
    ```

-2. Use the `useUploadFile` hook in a React component to upload files:
+2. Use the `useUploadFile` hook in your component to upload files:

+   React:

    ```tsx
    // src/App.tsx